Negative Thinking: When to Ask for Help

 Books, TV, and movies portray the newborn period in a golden white light, where everything is perfect, and the house is immaculate.
 The reality for many is actually something quite different.

-Rarely is the house clean or the laundry done.
-It’s more likely that parents have been eating take out or meals delivered by friends and family on paper plates.
-If the house is clean it because everything is hidden in a closet or under the bed.
+Rarely is the house clean or the laundry done?
+It’s more likely that parents have been eating take-out or meals delivered by friends and family on paper plates.
+If the house is clean it is because everything is hidden in a closet or under the bed.
 The dog has not really been walked in a while and is desperate for attention.
 The nights are challenging between poor sleep, dirty diapers, and feeding protocols.